 A frustrated reader isn’t reading.
 Third person POV is the style I write in.
 There are two types of third person.
 Third person Limited and Third person Omniscient.

 Third person limited is the story revolving around one person.
 There is no conspiring behind their back, no major or minor events happening away from them.
 It’s not limiting, just restricted.
-Things can happen out of their eyesight (Unlike first person) but the view of the story revolves around one characters actions, thoughts and emotions.
+Things can happen out of their eyesight (Unlike the first person) but the view of the story revolves around one character’s actions, thoughts, and emotions.
 You can still show the emotions of others.

 I use Omniscient in BiaAtlas, I have two main characters, a third that sort of gets a bit of alone time and a bunch of support characters.
 If I decide to give them the spotlight I am ultra careful to either use a new paragraph or they get a whole chapter to themselves.

-This is where Showing emotions instead of telling them comes in.
+This is where Showing emotions instead of telling them comes into play.
 I talk about this all the time.
 Why?
 Because it is super important.